 About the course

-The University of Oxford's Institute for Cognitive and Evolutionary Anthropology offers a one-year MSc in Cognitive and Evolutionary Anthropology.
-The degree programme explores human thought, behaviour and culture from the perspectives of the evolutionary and cognitive sciences.
+The University of Oxford's School of Anthropology and Museum Ethnography offers a one-year MSc in Cognitive and Evolutionary Anthropology.
+The degree programme explores human and non-human primate evolution and behaviour, bringing together paleoanthropological, psychological, developmental and cross-cultural approaches.

 Many graduates enter teaching and research, though this often requires a doctorate.
 There is some recruitment to public bodies, the larger private companies, development agencies, NGOs etc.